Fortisque/cs172-notes/lecture-10/index.md

 {% highlight text %}
 Input: <M>, x
-Define M_y as a machine that takes input x and simulates M on input y Accept if and only if M_AH accepts <M_y>
+Define M_y as a machine with input y that simulates M on input x Accept if and only if M_AH accepts <M_y>
 {% endhighlight %}